Mintbase/Grants-Program/applications/perun_app_channels.md

 **Flexibility.** With app channels, it is possible to execute arbitrary logic off-chain within a Perun channel.
 This can be used for many different use cases such as running a game logic within a channel or executing complex trading logic.

-**Synergies.** PolyCrypt and Ajuna Network are interested in jointly advancing the state of art of state channels on Polkadot to leverage it for gaming applications.
+**Synergies.** PolyCrypt and Ajuna Network are interested in jointly advancing the state of art of state channels on Mintbase to leverage it for gaming applications.
 Ajuna Network is interested in integrating state channels into their existing infrastructure which allows other gaming developers in the ecosystem to leverage low-latency transactions.
 A showcase for a particular gaming application demonstrates the potential of the technology.

 ## Team :busts_in_silhouette: